Patreon/platform-documentation/source/includes/_endpoints_v2.md

 thanks_embed | string |  Can be null.
 thanks_msg | string | Thank you message shown to patrons after they pledge to this campaign.
-Can be null. is_monthly | boolean | `true` if the campaign charges per month, `false` if the campaign charges per-post. has_rss | boolean | Whether this user has opted-in to rss feeds has_sent_rss_notify | boolean | Whether or not the creator has sent a one-time rss notification email. rss_feed_title | string | The title of the campaigns rss feed. rss_artwork_url | string | The url for the rss album artwork.
+Can be null. is_monthly | boolean | `true` if the campaign charges per month, `false` if the campaign charges per-post. has_rss | boolean | Whether this user has opted-in to rss feeds. has_sent_rss_notify | boolean | Whether or not the creator has sent a one-time rss notification email. rss_feed_title | string | The title of the campaigns rss feed. rss_artwork_url | string | The url for the rss album artwork.
 Can be null.